By Jim Orem and Ginger Davidson

 Other things to consider:

 - Order and read a book about bees.
 SIBA Milan/Moores Hill has a small library of loaner books available.
+We also have a club library!
+See Dave Rieman.

 - Make some hive products: candles, soaps, mead wine, etc.